codeceptjs/CodeceptJS/README.md

 * **Synchronous**.
 You don't need to care about callbacks, or promises, test scenarios are linear, your test should be to.
 * Written from **user's perspecitve**.
 Every action is a method of `I`.
 That makes test easy to read, write and maintain even for non-tech persons.
-* backend **API agnostic**.
+* Backend **API agnostic**.
 We don't know which WebDriver implementation is running this test.
 We can easily switch from WebDriverIO to Protractor or PhantomJS.

 Codeception uses **Helper** modules to provide actions to `I` object.
 Currently CodeceptJS has two helpers: